nukah/nukah.github.io/content/thoughts/guidebook.md

 end
 ```

-- Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules.
+### Dependency Inversion Principle (DIP)

+High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 This means that you should depend on abstractions (interfaces) instead of concrete implementations, which makes your code more flexible and easier to test.

 ```ruby
 # BAD: A class that violates DIP